Beyond Compliance: The DPP as a Business Tool

 What to look for in a provider

-Not every DPP platform will offer scan analytics.
-Some will treat the data carrier as a static link to a compliance page and stop there.
+Not every DPP platform will offer responsible scan summaries.
+Some will treat the data carrier as a static link to a compliance page; others may overreach into tracking.
 When evaluating a provider, ask:

 Anomaly signals: when scan data suggests something unusual

-Scan analytics cannot authenticate a product on its own.
-What it can do is function as an early-warning system for supply-chain irregularities.
+Aggregated scan telemetry cannot authenticate a product on its own.
+What it can do is function as an early-warning signal for supply-chain irregularities.

 Patterns worth watching: